 Make sure your look through the Walk SlideShow, as it give a step by step account of what you will encounter.

 From the car park, cross the road through the pedestrian gates to find the start of the path.
 There is a green sign for Sligachan 4.6miles marking the beginning of the walk.

 As the path leaves the road it is steep and rough, don’t be put off by this as the first few meters are about the worst.

 The gravel path drops gently downhill.
 On a wet day can be muddy in places.

-Ahead you will see impressive large rock boulder that seem almost random location, but was left as the ice melted are the end of the last ‘ice age’.
+Ahead you will see an impressive large rock boulder at what appears to be a random location.
+This is a glacial feature called an erratic and was deposited there by the moving glaciers as the ice melted during the end of the last Ice Age.

-The path gently raises and meets up with the main River Brittle.
-Which will now remain on your right hand side as the walk continues.
+From here, the path gently rises and meets up with the main Allt Coire a' Mhadaidh.
+Which will now remain on your right-hand side as the walk continues.

-Follow the gravel path on until you become adjacent to the fall.
+Follow the path on until you reach the fall.

 The Fairy Pools